-January 2011 NZ Bus announced a $50 million investment in new fleet, the single largest investment in the history of the company.
+January 2011 – NZ Bus announced a $50 million investment in new fleet, the single largest investment in the history of the company.

-June 2010 – NZ Bus join forces with ARTA and launches a new high frequency bus service, branded b-line.
+June 2010 – NZ Bus joins forces with ARTA and launches a new high frequency bus service, branded b-line.
 The service runs a minimum of every 15 minutes from 7am to 7pm each weekday on Dominion and Mt Eden Roads.

-b.line represents a significant step forward for our customers who told us that one of the biggest barriers to catching a bus in Auckland is the complexity of the public transport system. b.line simplifies the experience by providing clearly identifiable buses, bus stops, shelters and timetables.
+b.line represents a significant step forward for our customers, who told us that one of the biggest barriers to catching a bus in Auckland is the complexity of the public transport system. b.line simplifies the experience by providing clearly identifiable buses, bus stops, shelters and timetables.

 February 2010 – Metrolink provides 62 more trips a day on Dominion Road, making this one of the highest frequency bus services in Auckland.

 September 2009 – The last of the new fleet of trolley buses hit the streets of Wellington.
 The new trolley buses, built by New Zealand-based bus and coach manufacturer DesignLine, replaced an ageing Wellington fleet, which first entered service in 1981.
-Costing more than half a million dollars each, the buses not only provide environmental benefits but are a significant step up in increased passenger comfort, and reliability.
+Costing more than half a million dollars each, the buses not only provide environmental benefits but are a significant step up in increased passenger comfort and reliability.

 June 2009 – Valley and Airport Flyer go live with Snapper.
-After the success of Snapper on GO Wellington services (over 60 000 passengers using Snapper), the Snapper ticketing system was introduced on all Valley and Airport Flyer services.
+After the success of Snapper on GO Wellington services (over 60,000 passengers using Snapper), the Snapper ticketing system was introduced on all Valley and Airport Flyer services.